maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 29
 REDIM'D ARRAY
 DIM being called on an already DIMed variable.
+RetroBASIC does allow this concept, using `REDIM`.

 30
 DIVISION BY ZERO